SDMStudio/SDMStudio.github.io/docs/tutorials/install.md

 ```

 ::: warning
-The `Dockerfile` supplied will build images with  PyTorch for CPU.
+The default `Dockerfile` will build images with  PyTorch for CPU.
 You can specify another path to the PyTorch repository by adding the argument : `LIBTORCH_URL=<PATH/TO/libtorch-xxxxx.zip>`.
 :::